grnt426/grnt426.github.io/_posts/2016-03-19-apple-and-the-fbi.markdown

 However, the FBI is saying that specific piece of Legislation is invalid as soon as a warrant is issued, and especially so once the All Writs Act is invoked.

 What the FBI is saying, is that it can ignore the Legislative so long as the Judicial sides with it on this matter.
 Except, our Laws aren't "Democratically" followed.
-Just because two branches want to ignore Congress, doesn't mean they just can, legally.
+Just because two branches want to ignore a third, doesn't mean they just can, legally.
 They must present arguments and make cases, so that its publicly known under what circumstances and what *precedent* they are setting.

 This is incredibly important.
-Otherwise, the FBI, with just a single lone, lowly court, can take a warrant (The "OK" from the Legislative) and the AWA to give command any entity or organization or person to perform any task it demands, even if it is in direct opposition to an explicit piece of Legislation.
+Otherwise, the FBI, with just a single lone, lowly court, can take a warrant (The "OK" from the Legislative) and the AWA to command any entity or organization or person to perform any task, even if it is in direct opposition to an explicit piece of Legislation.

 Of course, the best argument for this is that the Judicial, and the Executive, must sometimes make decisions in extreme or imminently dangerous circumstances.